ijmarshall/robotreviewer/README.md

 python -m unittest
 ```

 will run the testing modules.
-These should be used to assure that changes made do
-not break or have an affect on the core of the code.
+These should be used to assure that changes made do not break or have an affect on the core of the code.
+If `Ran X tests in Ys` is displayed, the tests have completed successfully.

 ## Help